3D B-fieLds in the InterStellar medium and Star-forming regions (3D-BLISS): I. Using Starlight Polarization in the Massive IRDC Filament G11.11-0.12: Dust Properties and Alignment Function

-Figure \ref{fig:Rv} demonstrates the dependence of the modeled $R_V$ on the maximum grain size $a_{\rm max}$ and grain axial ratios ($s>1$) for Astrodust+PAHs grains.
+Figure \ref{fig:Rv} demonstrates the dependence of the modeled $R_V$ on the maximum grain size $a_{\rm max}$ and grain axial ratios ($s>1$) for Astrodust+PAHs grains, adopting the size distributions described in Section \ref{sec:int_amax} (see Appendix \ref{sec:appendix_GSD}).
 The $R_V$ characterizes the upper limit of grain size: a larger $R_V$ indicates the presence of large grain sizes in local environments.
-From the observed $R_V $ by \cite{Zhang2025}, we constrain the mean maximum grain size $\langle a_{\rm max}\rangle = 0.25\,\rm\mu m$ (blue shaded region) in the outer regions of the G11 filament.
-This is comparable to the maximum grain size found in the large-scale diffuse ISM (\citealt{Mathis1977}).
+From the observed averaged $R_V \sim 2.2 - 3.5$ toward the outermost region of G11 (Figure \ref{fig:Rv_obs}), we constrain $a_{\rm max} \sim 0.2 - 0.3 \mum $ (blue shaded region) possibly presented in the outermost region of the G11 filament.
+For this study, we use the observed averaged optical $\langle R_{\rm V} \rangle \sim 2.83$ for the G11 filament.
+This gives the mean maximum grain size $\langle a_{\rm max}\rangle = 0.25\,\rm\mu m$ (dashed black line), and is considered to be constant across G11.

-It is worth noting that for lower $a < a_{\rm max} = 0.25\,\rm\mu m$, the dust extinction curve is independent of the grain elongation, as demonstrated in Figure \ref{fig:Rv} for increasing grain axial ratio (color solid lines).
+It is worth noting that the dust extinction curve is independent of the grain elongation, as demonstrated in Figure \ref{fig:Rv} for increasing grain axial ratio (color solid lines).
 The elongation of grains can be determined from the maximum observed polarization efficiency, and will be presented in the next Section \ref{sec:int_elongation}.